Coutts Crawford

-James Coutts Crawford (19 January 1817 – 8 April 1889), known as Coutts Crawford, was a Naval officer, farmer, scientist, explorer and public servant in New Zealand.
+James Coutts Crawford (19 January 1817 – 8 April 1889), known as Coutts Crawford, was a naval officer, farmer, scientist, explorer and public servant in New Zealand.

-He was born in Strathaven, South Lanarkshire, Scotland, the son of naval officer James Coutts Crawford, and his second wife, Jane.
-He came to New Zealand in 1839.
-He settled in Wellington and called his land holding Kilbirnie after the town in Scotland; the name is still in use as a Wellington suburb.
+He was born in Strathaven, South Lanarkshire, Scotland in 1817 and came to New Zealand in 1839.
+He settled in Wellington, owning the Miramar Peninsula and parts of Rongotai and Kilbirnie, which he named after the town in Scotland.
 Crawford was active in local affairs.
 He served on the New Zealand Legislative Council from 1859 to 1867.
 He died in London in 1889.

-It is likely that Mount Crawford (South Australia) is named after him.
+Mount Crawford (South Australia) and several locations in Wellington are named after him.